mikenguyen13/data_analysis/_book/11-imputation.md

     -   Constrained to only possible values.
     -   Since the value is picked at random, it adds some variability, which might come in handy when calculating standard errors.

+-   Challenge: how can you define "similar" here.

 ##### Cold Deck Imputation

 Contrary to Hot Deck, Cold Deck choose value systematically from an observation that has similar values on other variables, which remove the random variation that we want.

+Donor samples of "cold-deck" imputation come from a different data set.

 ##### Predictive Mean Matching